Shredder (Teenage Mutant Ninja Turtles): Teenage Mutant Ninja Turtles (2014)

-Japanese American actor Tohoru Masamune portrayed the Shredder in Teenage Mutant Ninja Turtles.
+Tohoru Masamune portrayed the Shredder in Teenage Mutant Ninja Turtles.
 Initially, William Fichtner was intended to portray a Caucasian version of the Shredder, with the anglicized real name of Eric Sacks, instead of Oroku Saki.
 This idea was abandoned late in production in favor of featuring a Shredder of authentic Japanese ancestry, and the film went through re-shoots to change Fichtner's character of Sacks into being the Shredder's student.
 The change came too late to alter the film's Nintendo 3DS tie-in video game, and Sacks remains the Shredder in it.
 In contrast to much of the brand's history, Sacks, not Shredder, is the character connected to the Turtles' origins, having created them alongside April O'Neil's father; the Shredder (never referred to with any name other than his codename) has no connection to Splinter or the Turtles, and while he is shown to have scars on his face, it is not revealed how he suffered them.

-In the earliest stages of development for the film, Shredder was reimagined as "Colonel Schrader", the military leader of the black-ops unit "The Foot", revealed later in the script to be a yellow-skinned, red-eyed alien with the ability to sprout spikes.
+In the earliest stages of development for the film, the Shredder was reimagined as "Colonel Schrader", the military leader of the black-ops unit "The Foot", revealed later in the script to be a yellow-skinned, red-eyed alien with the ability to sprout spikes.
 This idea was dropped after Evan Daugherty was hired to rewrite the script in early 2013.

-In the film, Shredder is the leader of the Foot Clan, who is terrorizing New York City.
-After a vigilante stops the Foot Clan, Shredder orders the Foot to take hostages down the subway in order to lure the vigilante out.
-Later in the film, Shredder's adopted son, Eric Sacks, informs Shredder that the vigilante is in fact four mutated Turtles who are test subjects of Project Renaissance, a science experiment of April O'Neil's late father.
+In the film, the Shredder is the leader of the Foot Clan, who is terrorizing New York City.
+After a vigilante stops the Foot Clan, the Shredder orders the Foot to take hostages down the subway in order to lure the vigilante out.
+Later in the film, the Shredder's adopted son, Eric Sacks, informs Shredder that the vigilante is in fact four mutated Turtles who are test subjects of Project Renaissance, a science experiment of April O'Neil's late father.
 Sacks give Shredder an armed suit and a helmet, the latter and the Foot Clan attack the Turtles' lair, where he defeats Splinter and kidnaps three Turtles after Raphael was presumed dead.
 Sacks drains the Turtles' blood in order to create a mutagen so that he can complete his and Shredder's plan: the latter will release a virus across the city and Sacks will sell the mutagen as a cure for the disease, making him even richer.
-As Shredder prepares to release the virus, the Turtles escape and confront him.
-Although he nearly defeats them, the Turtles were able to conquer Shredder with the help of April, which causes him to fall from the building on which he stood, but he survives and is shown to have a sample of the mutagen.
+As the Shredder prepares to release the virus, the Turtles escape and confront him.
+Although he nearly defeats them, the Turtles were able to conquer the Shredder with the help of April, which causes him to fall from the building on which he stood, but he survives and is shown to have a sample of the mutagen.